duyfken/alternative-frontends/README.md

 - **Aliucord**

-   - Aliucord is a customizable Discord client that offers a wide range of features and functionality beyond what's available in the standard Discord client.
-With Aliucord, users can customize their Discord experience to suit their needs and preferences, from changing the look and feel of the app to adding new features and integrations.
+   - Aliucord is a customisable Discord client that offers a wide range of features and functionality beyond what's available in the standard Discord client.
+With Aliucord, users can customise their Discord experience to suit their needs and preferences, from changing the look and feel of the app to adding new features and integrations.
    - [Official Website](https://aliucord.com/) | [Repo](https://github.com/Aliucord/Aliucord)
    - [x] Open Source
    - [x] [Download for free](https://github.com/uowuo/abaddon#building-manually-recommended-if-not-on-windows)